vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/get-started-gf4tas-sbgf/index.md

  Now that you have successfully created a running VMware GemFire service instance, check out some other guides.

-  * Create an application that utilizes Spring Boot for Apache Geode and Spring Session for [session state caching](/data/gemfire/guides/session-state-cache-sbgf).
+  * Create an application that utilizes Spring Boot for VMware GemFire and Spring Session for [session state caching](/data/gemfire/guides/session-state-cache-sbgf).